-Bún Bò Nam Bộ also called Bò Bún in France is probably the second most popular Vietnamese Dish in Foreign Countries.
-This taste will easily be enjoyed by most as the ingredient are fairly well known and mixed together form a delightful symphony of tastes.
-In Vietnam you will sometimes have to option to choose between Nem Rán (Nem with Pork) or Nem Hải Sản (Nem with Sea food) which can include Tôm (Shrimp), Cua (Crab) or Bề Bề (Mantis Shrimp).
+Bún Bò Nam Bộ also called Bò Bún in France, is probably the second most popular Vietnamese dish in foreign countries.
+This taste will easily be enjoyed by most as the ingredients are fairly well known and mixed together form a delightful symphony of tastes.
+In Vietnam, you will sometimes have the option to choose between Nem Rán (Nem with Pork) or Nem Hải Sản (Nem with Sea Food), which can include Tôm (Shrimp), Cua (Crab), or Bề Bề (Mantis Shrimp).

 Our pick : Bún Bò Nam Bộ Cửa Đông 67 Hàng Điếu, Cửa Đông, Hoàn Kiếm, Hà Nội

 Bánh Cuốn is a type of rolled food, more precisely a mix of rice and tapioca flower cooked like a crepe and rolled with ground pork meat, mushroom ear, garlic, onion, and sometimes Jicama (Cây củ đậu).
 All of these rolls are mixed with some fried shallots, leaves, and sometimes Chả Quế (Roasted Cinnamon Pork).
 Of course the whole dish is drizzled with Nước Mắm for maximum gustative pleasure.

 Our pick : Thị Bốp – Bánh Cuốn Tôm & Chả Tôm Nướng Ngõ 124 Vĩnh Tuy, P. Vĩnh Tuy, Quận Hai Bà Trưng, Hà Nội.